-The check engine light itself does not provide much information on what is wrong with the vehicle.
-In this guide, you will learn how to read the fault codes yourself using an OBD-II scanner.
+The check engine light does not provide much information on what is wrong with the vehicle.
+This guide will teach you how to read the fault codes yourself using an OBD-II scanner.

 Common symptoms you may notice:

-- Engine runs rough or won't stary running.
+- The engine runs rough or won’t stay running.

-- Check engine light always on or flashing.
+- Check engine light is always on or flashing.